2-alchemists/krossboard-docs/content/docs/deploy-for-azure-aks.md

 +++

 On Microsoft Azure, Krossboard works as a standalone virtual machine.
 Each instance discovers and handles AKS clusters on a per [resource group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal) basis.
-This means that, once deployed within a resource group, it can discover and handle all your AKS clusters belonging to that group.
+This means that, once deployed within a resource group, the instance does automatically discover and handle all your AKS clusters belonging to that group.

 This guide shows how to setup Krossboard for an Azure resource group in a couple of minutes.